crooks-s/animal-crossing-api-next/README.md

 <br /> - ```npm i```  or  ```npm install``` or ```yarn``` to install the project's dependencies.
 <br /> - Run ```npm run dev``` to start the development server.
 6. The application will be hosted on [http://localhost:3000/](http://localhost:3000/)
+   - You can find a live version [here](https://nookipedia-project.up.railway.app/).

 ## Tech Stack
 Next.js